blynkkk/blueprints/ESP32 Blinking LED/README.md

 1. Click on the **Activate device** action in Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
 2. Follow the proposed steps to prepare and upload the code
-3. Once the code is successfully uploaded the device dashboard will open automatically
+3. Once the code is successfully uploaded the device dashboard should open automatically

 _Check the **Troubleshooting** section at the end of this tutorial if you have issues uploading the firmware_

-## 4. Testing
+## 4. Try it out!
-1. Open your device **Dashboard** on web and on mobile
+1. Try clicking the switch on device dashboard.
+It should turn the LED on and off
-2. You should be able to turn an LED on and off using Switch on web and mobile dashboards
+2. Open Blynk app for iOS or Android.
+You should see the device there.
+Tap the button to switch the LED on and off
-3. The LED on a dashboard should indicate the state of the LED on your device

-**If it doesn't work as described**
+**Still Not working?**
 1. Reboot the device and see if it helps
 2. Delete your device and try connecting it again considering the recommendations from the **Troubleshooting** section at the end of this tutorial

-## 5. Dashboard Breakdown
+## 5. Project Breakdown
-Widgets are used to display and visualize data, and interact with your device from the web dashboard and mobile app.
-In order to connect data to a widget, a specific [datastream](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) should be assigned to a widget.
-You can create datastreams in the widget settings or in the Datastream tab of a Template.
-Below you can find datastream and widgets used in this project.

-**Datastream V0 - an LED state**
-Name: LED
-Web and mobile widgets: Switch (to control an LED), LED (to show an LED on/off state)
+Every project you make on Blynk becomes a Template which you can use to create and manage similar devices.
+Every template consists of:
+- Settings - general settings like which device and connectivity type.
+For this project it's ESP32 with WiFi
+- [Datastreams](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) - channels for time-stamped data transmitted between the device and the cloud.
+In this project a value of `1` and `0` is transmitted through a Datastream called `LED switch state`.
+- Web and mobile dashboards: GUI to send data from web and mobile apps through datastreams to your devices.
+Dashboards are made of widgets.
+In this simple project only switch (Web app) and Button (mobile app) are used.
+They both send `1` or `0` to `LED switch state`

 ## Conclusion
 Congratulations!
 You have successfully connected ESP32 to Blynk and now can control a built-in LED from the web dashboard and app.
 By following this tutorial, you have gained experience working with the ESP32, Arduino IDE, Blynk Console and Blynk App.
 You can now expand on this project to incorporate sensors or controllers.
 Check out the following section to explore platform functionality further.